This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 The Smallest Linen Closet Ever

 If you’ve been hanging around here for a while, you remember me saying that my old house had the tiniest linen closet ever.
-Well the universe decided to play a big fat joke on me, because the “linen” closet in my new house is half the size of my old one.
-Let me give you a visual…I have to turn sideways just to get though the door.
+Well, the universe played a big fat joke on me, because the “linen” closet in my new house is half the size of my old one.
+Let me give you a visual…I have to turn sideways just to get through the door.
 And it’s located right smack in the only upstairs bathroom, behind the entry door, so it’s even more awkward to get into.
 What the heck am I supposed to even do with a closet this tiny?
 Lightbulb Moment!
 A Guest Linen Closet!

 It makes total sense, too.
-This bathroom is used by overnight guests, and it’s easy(ish) access to all the bedrooms on our second floor.
+Overnight guests use this bathroom, and its easy(ish) access to all the bedrooms on our second floor.
 It’s perfect for storing guest bedroom linens, upstairs cleaning supplies, extra towels, and there’s even room in the bottom for their suitcases.